 We have completed an audit of staff training needs and secured the support of specialist teachers.
 We have produced a training plan for the year and ensured all teachers have up to date policies and plans.
 The school has a good range of resources and this will be added to with guidance from the subject specialists.

-The specialist teacher for PE Jeff McEvoy (Deyes High School) has worked with the PE co-ordinator to analyse the skills audit and map support to be provided.
-He is now delivering training units, working alongside teachers and TA's in each year group (see programme).
+The specialist teacher for PE Mrs K. Turner (Deyes High School) has worked with the PE co-ordinator to analyse the skills audit and map support to be provided.
+She is now delivering training units, working alongside teachers and TA's in each year group.

 We have developed a broad and balanced curriculum throughout the year groups and each class, from Reception to Year 6, take part in, up to, 2 hours of PE each week.
 The planning of PE has been supported by the specialist teachers bought in through our PE & Sports Premium Funding.

-We have developed an extensive range of extra-curricular activities, including football, multisports, gymnastics and dance (see wow sports).
+We have developed an extensive range of extra-curricular activities, including football, multisports, gymnastics and dance.
+We offer our children opportunities to take part in clubs ran by Beth Tweddle's Total Gymnastics and Jamie Carragher's Football Academy.

 We regularly audit the PE equipment and make sure it is fit for purpose.
 We use some of the funding to ensure that the staff and coaches have the suitable equipment to delivery high quality school sport.

 Children from Year 1 to Year 6 have the opportunity to take place in inter school competitions through our partnerships with Chesterfield High School and MADCOS.
-In addition to this, all children take part in competitions through our half-termly intra-class competitions.
-The results of these competitions feed in to our whole school House Teams (each named after famous Olympians).
-We are currently introducing sport reporters to attend competitions.
-These children will report on the competitions by using iPads to take photographs and video the action.
-They will also be supported on writing an article to go on the school sports newsletter.
+In addition to this, all children take part in competitions through our half-termly intra-class competitions in order to win points for their House Point team.